 2020: Brenna Hassinger-Das ’05

-The Service to Society Award recognizes College of the Liberal Arts alumni whose contributions have served to enhance the quality of life at the local, state, national, or international level.
-The contribution to society should be humanistic, have social goals consistent with the Liberal Arts tradition, and be outside the academic community or beyond the person’s professional or vocational achievement.
+The Service to Society Award recognizes Liberal Arts alumni whose contributions have served to enhance the quality of life at the local, state, national, or international level.
+The contribution to society should be humanistic, have social goals consistent with the liberal arts tradition, and be outside the academic community or beyond the person’s professional or vocational achievement.
+The award was established in 1975.

 Past Award Winners